crisluengo/doxpp/doc/commands.md

 the newly defined group "active", and will remain so until the end of the file, or until a `\endgroup` command.

 Groups can be nested.
-Each group has a parent and zero or more subgroups.
+Each group has at most one parent, and can have any number of subgroups.
 When defining a group while another group is active, the group will be a subgroup of the active group, and then become the active group.
+The `\ingroup` command provides an alternative to defining the group hierarchy.
+Note that cycles in the group hierarchy are prohibited.
+Group A cannot be both an ancestor and a descendant of another group.

 `\endgroup` causes the previously active group to become active again.
 It is required to have one of these for each `defgroup` and each `addtogroup`.